weakish/docs-en/views/leanengine_plan.md

 You can have at most 12 instances for each application.
 Please contact us at support@leancloud.rocks if you need more.

-{# TODO translate dashboard LeanEngine resources

-### Upgrading to Standard Instances
+### Change Instance Quota

-You can go to your app's [Dashboard > LeanEngine > Instances](https://console.leancloud.app/cloud.html?appid={{appid}}#/leannode) and click on **Upgrade to standard** to have your trial instance upgraded to a standard instance.
+Go to your app's [Dashboard > LeanEngine > Resources](https://console.leancloud.app/cloud.html?appid={{appid}}#/leannode) and click on the **Change** button in the **Instance quota** section, then choose the quota you want.

+If you are ugrading to standard mode from trial mode, you also need to choose the number of standard instances to purphase.

 ### Creating and Deleting Instances

-### Resizing Instances
+Go to your app's [Dashboard > LeanEngine > Resources](https://console.leancloud.app/cloud.html?appid={{appid}}#/leannode) and click on the **Change** button in the **Production** or **Staging** environment section, then choose the number you want.

+### Downgrade to Trial Mode

+To downgrade to the trial mode, you need to change instance quota in all groups to **Trial mode**.
-A standard instance has 0.5 CPU and 256 MB memory by default.
-You can change the size of all instances (including trial instances in the staging environment) by clicking on **Resize**.
+Then all standard instances will be deleted, and there will be a free trial instance with 0.5 CPU and 256 MB memory in the last group.

-We recommend that you increase the sizes of your instances when:

-- The usage of **CPU** constantly goes above **30%**.
-- The usage of **memory** constantly goes above **70%**.

-See [Usage Data](#usage-data) to learn about how you can view the usage of your application.

-{% call docs.noteWrap() %}
-**Utilizing Large-Size Instances**<br>For a Node.js application, a thread can make use of at most 100% CPU and 1.5 GB memory by default.
-If an instance has a size way larger than this, the instance may not be fully utilized.
-You may consider implementing [multithreading](leanengine_webhosting_guide-node.html#multithreading) with `cluster`.
-{% endcall %}

-#}

 ### Multiple Instances Running

-Multiple instances running means there are more than one instance running per enviroment per group.
+Multiple instances running means there are more than one instances running per environment per group.
 It includes two conditions:

 1. Persistent multiple instances running.
 You have purchased multiple instances for an environment of a group.